TKahh/localize-internationa/README.md

-# Apply Localization and Internationalization
+# Apply Localization and Internationalization DEMO

 A Flutter application that shows localization (L10n) and internationalization (i18n) according to the locale that is chosen.
 Three languages are supported by the app: English, Vietnamese, and Japanese.
 Depending on the language selected, the default currency is automatically changed to the relevant one.